 - Change the setting for "add blog to our listing" from "yes" to "no" - Change the setting for "let search engines find your blog" from "yes" to "no" - Go to permissions: under Blog readers choose "only blog authors".
-This will permit only the course instructor to read and comment on your blog. - To allow the course instructors view and comment on your blog adding them as authors using their email addresses.
+This will permit only the course instructor to read and comment on your blog. - Allow the course instructor to view and comment on your blog add him as an author using (use: emmanuel.boss@maine.edu).